 5 Most Underrated National Parks in the U.S. You Must Visit

-The United States has 59 incredible national parks.
+The United States has 63 incredible national parks.
 You have probably heard of the popular Yosemite, Grand Canyon, Rocky Mountain, and Yellowstone.
 Not far from all these well known national parks are breathtaking parks that are often missed.
 After spending time exploring the west coast and visiting many national parks, this is a a list of the 5 most underrated national parks that you must visit.
-The highlights of each of these parks can be explored in just one day, so you can easily visit without taking vacation time and just using your weekend.
+The highlights of each of these parks can be explored in just one day, so you can easily visit with just taking advantage of your weekend.

 Petrified Forest National Park